-- “Sometime I borrowed to pay the rent and then had to top-up to get money for food and petrol.”
+- “Sometimes I borrowed to pay the rent and then had to top-up to get money for food.”

 - “After I had rolled the loan twice I was so worried about the interest that I repaid it even though this meant not paying my council tax.”

-Don’t worry that the lender will say you should have cut back on your living costs – just put down your normal expenses.
-You don’t need to include evidence, see How much detail should I put in a payday loan complaint?
+Don’t worry that the lender will say you should have cut back on your living costs, just put down your normal expenses.
+You don’t need to include evidence about your expenses, see How much detail should I put in a payday loan complaint?

-- If you only had one or two payday loans from this lender remove the bits about borrowing more often from the sample letter.
-The more loans you had from the same lender the easier it is to make your case because the lender should have spotted the repeat borrowing.
-But even one loan could have been unaffordable, especially if it was rolled several times.
+If you only had one or two payday loans from this lender remove the bits about borrowing more often from the sample letter.

 Step three – go to the Financial Ombudsman